ArchLars/archtutorial/README.md

 Reduced Maintenance: No broken boots from typos in `/etc/fstab` or random updates doing weird stuff messing with it.

-## What we will mainly be using/setting:
+## What I will mainly be using/setting:

 - systemd-automount for GPT partitions
 - KDE Plasma on Wayland